 Property Maintenance

-You are responsible for completing mandatory repairs and basic home maintenance during the life of the loan.
+The borrower is responsible for completing mandatory repairs and basic home maintenance during the life of the loan.

 Occupancy Requirements